Tonight's wine is the 2014 Paolo Scavino Cannubi Barolo. A beautiful wine from the Langhe region of Italy by the Scavino

 On the palate there is cherry, raspberry, anise, chocolate, herbs, spice, balsamic, integrated oak and earth.

 This wine is medium to full bodied with a rich velvety mouthfeel, medium + to high acidity and medium + to high bold firm round tannins that leads to a long sumptuous finish.
 I hope everyone is having a nice week and looking forward to the weekend.
 It looks as though winter is rearranging its head here so please stay safe.
-Nostrovia! 🍷🍷🍷🍷 — a year ago
+Nostrovia! 🍷🍷🍷🍷 — 2 years ago

 Our wine tonight to pair with my Spicy Asian Lettuce Wraps.
 Just enough sweetness (not overpowering at all) that handled the mid spiciness of our wraps.